Waseda WeeklyWaseda Weekly

 However, it has been reported in the news that the fireworks festivals held in various places in the summer were overflowing with people who wanted to go and see the festival after a long absence.
 It seems that the number of visitors to Waseda's open campus this year was the highest ever, not just for festivals.

-Of course, it's fun and exciting to have a lot of visitors.
-However, there are many different situations that can occur.
-We are making preparations to ensure that everyone can enjoy Waseda Festival safely and comfortably, including barrier-free initiatives, setting up rest areas for visitors, managing and guiding traffic flow, and responding to emergencies.
-For visitors, we expect the Tokyo Metro Waseda Station to be crowded, so if you use Takadanobaba Station or the Toden Arakawa Line Waseda Station, you will be able to avoid the crowds and come to Waseda Festival.
-In addition, we have prepared a cloakroom to store visitors' luggage, which is an initiative not often seen at other university festivals, so please feel free to use it.
+Of course, it's fun and delightful to have so many visitors.
+However, a wide variety of situations can arise during this time.
+We are making preparations to ensure that everyone can enjoy WASEDASAI safely and comfortably, including barrier-free access measures, the installation of rest areas for visitors, traffic flow management and guidance, and emergency response.
+Visitors are expected to experience heavy congestion at Tokyo Metro Waseda Station, so if you also use Takadanobaba Station or Waseda Station on the Toden Arakawa Line, you will be able to avoid the crowds and still get to WASEDASAI.
+Also, in an initiative not often seen at other university festivals, we have provided a cloakroom where visitors can store their luggage, so please feel free to make use of it.

 Waseda Festival where we can be proud and say, "This is Waseda today."